llimllib/obsidian-archive/link blog/2024/01/What we got right, what we got wrong (Rob Pike).md

 > One thing I wish we'd done was to use arbitrary precision integers from the start... that's the thing I would most like to see happen

 amen!

+> Go is in many ways an old-fashioned language, and we don't apologize for that